BLShaw/CDZ-TKBA/PROGRESS_REPORT.md

 ---

 ## 2. Development Roadmap & Logic
 ### Phase 1: The Foundation
-**Goal:** Migrate the previous outdated TensorFlow project to modern PyTorch.
+**Goal:** Migrate the outdated TensorFlow project to PyTorch with modern programming standards.

 *   **What we did:**
     *   Built the **Brain Class**: The central controller.